 Weight restriction 5kg

-- All fliers must be BMFA insured and proof is required before flying.
-(Need to check insurance requirements for continental fliers)
+- All pilots must be BMFA insured; proof required before flying.

-- No entrance to the flying areas is allowed before 10.00 am.
+- Entry to CL flying areas is not allowed before 10.00am

 - All circles to be marked on a joint basis with adequate safety zones.